Achalinus formosanus: Distribution

 Achalinus formosanus formosanus is known from central and southern Taiwan at elevations of 1000–2000 m asl.
 Achalinus formosanus chigirai occurs at low altitudes (below 200 m) on the Iriomote-jima and Ishigaki Islands, both belonging to the Yaeyama Group.

 Description

 Achalinus formosanus is a small snake growing to a total length of about 90 cm.
 The whole body is iridescent under light.
 Head is small, oval, and without distinct neck.
 Body is slender and tail is moderately short.
 Eyes are small, bead-like; iris is black and indistinct.
 Upper head, body and tail is uniform olive, grayish tan, or black.
 Mid-dorsal row of scales on body and tail show a dark longitudinal line.
 Ventral surface is olive-yellow or dark gray.
 The young are usually black.

 Behaviour

-It is a nocturnal, terrestrial snake that probably preys on earthworms, slugs, and frogs.
-It is non-venomous and not aggressive.
+Achalinus formosanus has been reported to eat earthworms.
+It may also prey on slugs and frogs.
+It is a nocturnal, terrestrial snake that is non-venomous and not aggressive.
 It is oviparous.